Diffraction-limited system: Digital photography

 In a digital camera, diffraction effects interact with the effects of the regular pixel grid.
 The combined effect of the different parts of an optical system is determined by the convolution of the point spread functions (PSF).
-The point spread function of a diffraction limited lens is simply the Airy disk.
+The point spread function of a diffraction limited circular-aperture lens is simply the Airy disk.
 The point spread function of the camera, otherwise called the instrument response function (IRF) can be approximated by a rectangle function, with a width equivalent to the pixel pitch.
 A more complete derivation of the modulation transfer function (derived from the PSF) of image sensors is given by Fliegel.
 Whatever the exact instrument response function, it is largely independent of the f-number of the lens.
 Thus at different f-numbers a camera may operate in three different regimes, as follows: